MicroMEC/documentation/installation/rpi3b+_iscsi_howto.md

 ## Foreword

 These steps are meant to be completed on a Linux computer that serves as a netboot server of the MicroMEC cluster.
 The steps can of course be adopted for other use cases.

-* Our netboot server (ie iscsi target server) is called `bootserv`.
+* Our netboot server (ie. iscsi target server) is called `bootserv`.

 * The netboot server is available on the LAN and can be pinged using the name `bootserv`.